Director of Parent Engagement & Advocacy

 What you will NOT be doing

-• Maintaining standard 9-5 schedules (early mornings, late afternoons, and evening programming are essential)
+• Maintaining standard 9–5 schedules—early mornings, extended afternoons, and evening programming are foundational to the position, not occasional requirements

 Key responsibilities